Girbons/comics-downloader/README.md

         Download comic/manga images
   -last
         Download the last Comic issue
+  -output string
+        Folder where the comics will be saved
   -timeout int
         Timeout (seconds), specifies how often the downloader runs (default 600) -url string